 "How did you ever get assigned to Engineering?"
 Ray asked, dodging his friend's remark while digging two cigarettes out of his top shirt pocket and offering one to his friend.

 "Damned if I know," Harrison answered as he lit up.
 "The Navy guaranteed we'd be assigned to the same ship after boot camp, not the same job," he added wistfully.
-"If the shit hits the fan with those Kamikazes, I'd rather be behind a gun than in Engineering, that's for sure.
-Did you know they moved my GQ station to the after steering compartment?"
+"If the shit hits the fan with those Kamikazes, I'd rather be behind a gun than in engineering, that's for sure.
+Did you know they moved my GQ station to after steering."

 "Hey, as soon as all this is over and we pull into port somewhere, the cold beer is on me," Ray responded as he rendered an approving pat on his buddy's shoulder in a half-hearted attempt to make his friend feel better.
 Everyone was worried about the Kamikazes, when the war would end, and most importantly, if they would even survive the war.
 The Japanese were fighting savagely, insanely, and every member of the crew knew they would have to fight even harder, with the reality that each successful engagement would be followed by even more determined attacks.